Abdelrahman-Atia/flask-service-skeleton/README.md

     flask run
     ```
 * #### Unit Testing
-    add your test file to the `specs` folder usiing the following pattern `filename_spec.py`
+    add your test file to the `specs` folder useing the following pattern `filename_spec.py`

     then on you terminal run
     ```